MicrosoftDocs/powerapps-docs/articles/change-app-settings.md

 **Prerequisites**

-1. [Create an app](quick-tour-other.md) in PowerApps, and then open it on a tablet, a laptop or a desktop computer that's running PowerApps.
+1. [Create an app](quick-tour-other.md) in PowerApps, and then open it for editing on a tablet, a laptop or a desktop computer that's running PowerApps.
 1. On the **File** menu, select **App settings**.

 ## Rename an app ##